Cairnmillar – Monash Health Clinical Collaboration

 The Clinical Research Group aims to conduct research which informs, evaluates and refines clinical practice across the lifespan.
 Member research interests span personality disorders, neurodevelopmental disorders, schizophrenia, mood disorders (depressive, bipolar and anxiety), trauma, stress and adjustment disorders, and many more.
 Honours, Masters and Doctoral research projects are available across all these areas.

-Our research is enriched through collaborations with government and private agencies, including the On Track Therapy Group, and others.
+Our research is enriched through collaborations with government and private agencies.

 Wellbeing and Resilience